Impact Windows

 Polyvinyl Butyral

-Also known as PVB, this is the same material that a car windshield is made from.
+PVB is the same material as car windshields.
 This is one of the best and most commonly used materials for impact windows.
 Tough and hard to tear, it stretches to absorb the blow from whatever hits it.
 It does very well at warding off even the heaviest debris and keeping rain out of the home.
 Sometimes PVB is hybridized with a layer of PET film.
 These are less common, mainly because they are more difficult to make.

 Sentry Glass Plus

-SGB is much harder and stiffer than PVB.
-It does well at preventing debris from penetrating.
-It is even used in some bullet-proof and bomb-resistant applications.
-It is arguably the best material on the market, but is quite expensive.
+SGB is much harder and stiffer than PVB and does well preventing debris from penetrating.
+Additionally, the glass is bullet-proof and bomb-resistant.
+Therefore, PVB is arguably the best material on the market, but is also quite expensive.
 Some might consider it a little extreme for a residential home.
 Window manufacturers use it more often on wooden windows that vinyl but it can be found on stronger vinyl sometimes.
 Less expensive vinyl windows are often not strong enough to withstand the impact to the frame even if the glass is able to stay whole.

 Resin Laminates

-With these, a liquid is poured into the space between two glass panes.
+Manufacturers pour resin in between the two glass panes to create resin laminates.
 These are less expensive than most other options, being much cheaper to manufacture.
 They are often made by smaller companies or used for custom windows.
 For a lower cost product it performs reasonably well.
 Homes in a dangerous area, where storms hit every year, will probably be better served by a higher quality.

 Manufacturers of Impact Windows